A Call to Action:

 Researchers Are Confused: Uncertainty Around AI Guidelines

-Many researchers remain unsure about how to use AI tools responsibly due to unclear or inconsistent publishing guidelines.
-This confusion leads to inconsistent disclosure and unintentional misuse of AI, increasing risks for publishers and complicating enforcement of ethical standards.
+Researchers remain unsure about how to use AI tools responsibly due to unclear or inconsistent publishing guidelines.
+This confusion leads to improper disclosure and unintentional misuse of AI, increasing risks for publishers and complicating enforcement of ethical standards.
+Universities must also join in advocating for greater clarity and help educate researchers, and act as stewards of their institution’s scholarly integrity.

 %